Portfolio Development and Assessment

 Earn Credit for What You Know by Creating a Portfolio

-The SAIL (Synthesis, Application, and Integration of Learning) program is part of the Prior Learning Assessment offerings at MSPS.
+The SAIL (Synthesis, Application, and Integration of Learning) program is part of the Prior Learning Assessment offerings at SPS.
 SAIL features a flexible independent study course process that enables students to earn college credit for creating a portfolio demonstrating college-level learning.
 This learning may be acquired from professional, volunteer, continuing education, military, and other training experiences.

-The SAIL process begins with the identification of an MSPS course or courses for which the student believes he or she can has equivalent learning from life or work experience.
+The SAIL process begins with the identification of an SPS course or courses for which the student believes he or she can has equivalent learning from life or work experience.
 The student then works within the context of the portfolio course (MID50/350 Synthesis, Application, and Integration of Learning) to document this evidence through autobiographical and academic essays.
 The student will also provide supplementary documents (e.g., résumé, work products, verification letters, etc.).

-In order to provide MID50/350 students with a rich, meaningful, and carefully crafted experience, MSPS faculty mentors work with students and the MID50/350 instructor to provide portfolio guidance, particularly in the realm of connecting experiential learning to academic scholarship.
+In order to provide MID50/350 students with a rich, meaningful, and carefully crafted experience, SPS faculty mentors work with students and the MID50/350 instructor to provide portfolio guidance, particularly in the realm of connecting experiential learning to academic scholarship.
 The faculty mentors also serve as the evaluators who assess the portfolio for the awarding of college credit.
 Each portfolio is worth 3 credits; no partial credit is awarded.
 However, students may submit more than one portfolio pending the approval of the PLA Coordinator.

 FAQs